 3. Customization options

 Any WordPress theme is customizable by nature, but the degree of customization may vary depending on the theme.
 The user generally can change the following features: title, colors, header and background, images, menu, and widgets.
 The ability to customize a page means a lot in terms of user retention.
-The better you adapt your website to the content, the higher a chance of winning the audience’s love on the first try is.
-However, there is a flip side of website customization.
-Some bloggers tend to change their designs too often, thus impairing their brand image because the readers don’t have time to get used to a new look and lose touch with the writer at all.
+The better you adapt your website to the content, the higher the chance of winning the audience’s love on the first try.
+However, there is a flip side to website customization.
+Some bloggers tend to change their designs too often, thus impairing their brand image because the readers don’t have time to get used to a new look and lose touch with the writer.

 4. Mobile responsiveness

 About 49% of users prefer using mobile devices to access the internet.
 This is why you need to go with mobile-friendly WordPress themes.
-For that case, before installing a theme, you should make sure it will look perfect if your blog is viewed with mobile phones.
-If the design is mobile-oriented, all the features remain uncorrupted whatever device the user employs.
-On the contrary, if the theme is not targeted at mobile visitors, you should switch to another one.
-Otherwise, you risk losing a substantial part of website traffic and facing a problem called bounce rate that can be extremely high when you ignore the mobile-phone segment of your audience.
+Before installing a theme, you should make sure it will look perfect if your blog is viewed on mobile phones.
+If the design is mobile-oriented, all the features remain uncorrupted, regardless of the device the user employs.
+On the contrary, if the theme is targeted at something other than mobile visitors, you should switch to another one.
+Otherwise, you risk losing a substantial part of website traffic and facing a problem called bounce rate, which can be extremely high when you ignore the mobile phone segment of your audience.
 To avoid such trouble, it is recommended to use premium WordPress themes that are all 100% mobile-responsive.
-However, if you are a beginner blogger who is looking for free opportunities, you should be vigilant about the choice of WordPress theme.
+However, if you are a beginner blogger who is looking for free opportunities, you should be vigilant about choosing a WordPress theme.

 5. Regular updates

-Finally, it is important that your theme developer provides regular updates with new features for your website design.
-The problem arises when some developers drag on updates for months, and you can do nothing about it.
-The situation gets even worse if your blogging competitors improve their pages on a regular basis and thus get a chance of poaching a part of your readers.
-Here, the best advice is to select credible and proven developers that have a spotless reputation and take care of their customers well.
+Finally, your theme developer must provide regular updates with new features for your website design.
+The problem arises when some developers drag on updates for months, and you can only do something about it.
+The situation gets even worse if your blogging competitors improve their pages on a regular basis and thus get a chance to poach a part of your readers.
+Here, the best advice is to select credible and proven developers who have a spotless reputation and take care of their customers well.
 Again, they are often fee-based, but you have your feet on the solid ground in return.

-These five rules are quite helpful for novices and mature bloggers that aspire to perfect their website design successfully.
-Follow them to expand the boundaries of your blogging.
+These five rules are helpful for novices and mature bloggers who aspire to perfect their website design successfully.
+Follow them to expand your blogging horizons.

 About the Author: